peon73/CurrencyConverter/docs/README.md

 # Java View Model class

-Questions I would like to find answers for:
+**Questions** I would like to find answers for:

+**What is the best way of avoiding that a text field modification triggers updates in an eternal loop?**
+I have implemented it with if statements (e.g. using code such as "*if(mCurrencyModel.isConversionRateDollarsPerEuroChanged(value))*") but it feels as to much code and maybe there is some better way of preventing eternal code?

-Is it somehow possible to avoid exposing "MutableLiveData<String>" for a two way databinding ?
+**Is it somehow (how?) possible to avoid exposing "MutableLiveData<String>" for a two way databinding ?**
 Exposing (in a public method return value) a  reference to MutableLiveData seem to be similarly ugly (regarding encapsulation) as exposing a modifiable list instead of exposing an unmodifiableCollection.

 It would seem to be more clean to expose a LiveData instead of MutableLiveData but then the two way code does not seem to work.